ayumu0622/Jigsaw-Rate-Severity-of-Toxic-Comments-kaggle/README.md

 # Jigsaw-Rate-Severity-of-Toxic-Comments-kaggle
-I participated in this data science competition and got blonze medal from it.
+In this repository, there are two python files that I used to train natural language processing model as I was in the data science competition where I got blonze medal from it.
+If you would like to check my kaggle accout, please follow my account from here  https://www.kaggle.com/ayumuueda